 The United States, through the American National Standards (ANSI) and the National Fluid Power Association (NFPA), actively works with International Standards Organization (ISO) to create and promulgate international technical standards in fluid power technology.
 Nearly two years ago, engineers from all branches of hydraulics joined together to prepare a proposal to ISO that urged a new project: namely, to prepare an international standard on how to create mathematical models of hydraulic pumps.
 The proposal, referred to by ISO as a “New Work Item Proposal,” offered a pump modeling procedure/method.

 Work on the proposal spanned at least a year in preparation for a meeting held in San Antonio last May.
 But in spite of U.S. support and the dedicated efforts of our national committee members, this proposal was rejected by the international fluid power community.
-Balloting showed nations voting for the proposal as France, India (with comments), Poland, United Kingdom, and United Sates.
-Voting against the proposal were Brazil, Germany, Japan, and The Netherlands.
-The vote tally was 5 to 4, with a one-vote majority in favor of adopting the new work item.
+Balloting showed five nations voting for the proposal and four voting against.
 However, ISO rules require a two-thirds majority before adopting a new work item.
 We fell one vote short.

 Without the inherently powerful science that accompanies adopted models, fluid power can never be viewed as more than a blacksmith’s art.
 It needs the overarching science of mathematical modeling and the accompanying aura of viable technology that is conveyed with the defining science.
 It’s a shame when a single multinational company can block a useful and necessary advancement in the fluid power state of the art and science.